 - I also had some damaged or missing fiberglass insulation between the joists.
 Some people don’t use insulation if you insulated you’re entire crawlspace but since most of it was already done, I figured it wouldnt hurt to have the extra insulation.
 The crawlspace never got under 60 degrees even when outside it was 15 degrees so your call.
 If you’re messing with fiberglass, absolutely use a tyvek suit, gloves, and respirator.
 If any fiberglass got on my skin it itched like crazy for the next few days no matter how much i scrubbed it off in the shower.
 Fiberglass really sucks, trying to go to sleep when your body itches wasn’t fun.

-- After cleaning up I got a Rigid wet/dry shopvac and bought a 20ft extension with it to do a final clean up.
+- After cleaning up I got a Rigid wet/dry shopvac and bought a 20ft extension hose with it to do a final clean up.
 Also needed a 100ft extension cord.
-Most of my crawlspace could fix the shopvac but there was a corner in the back that was tight and that’s were the extension really helped.
+Most of my crawlspace could fit the shopvac but there was a corner in the back that was tight and that’s were the extension hose really helped.

 - Tape measure.
 Stanley fatmax 25ft.
 I had a 16ft tape measure but it was nice having a bigger one.
 I needed it for measuring the approximate sqft of the crawlspace, measuring the foam boards and when laying down the barrier.